Acute arterial occlusion of the kidney is a sudden, severe blockage of the artery that supplies blood to the kidney.

 The risk of renal artery blockages increases in people who have certain heart disorders, which make them likely to form blood clots.
 These include mitral stenosis and atrial fibrillation.

 A narrowing of the renal artery is called renal artery stenosis.
 This condition increases the risk of a sudden blockage.

 You may not have symptoms when one kidney does not function because the second kidney can filter the blood.
 However, high blood pressure (hypertension) may come on suddenly and be difficult to control.

 If your other kidney is not working fully, blockage of the renal artery may cause symptoms of acute kidney failure.
 Other symptoms of acute arterial occlusion of the renal artery include:

 Note: There may be no pain.
-Pain, if it is present, usually develops suddenly.
+Pain, if it is present, most often develops suddenly.

-The doctor will not be able to identify the problem with just an exam unless you have developed kidney failure.
+The health care provider will not be able to identify the problem with just an exam unless you have developed kidney failure.

 Tests you may need include:

 Often, people do not need treatment.
 Blood clots may get better on their own over time.

 You may have treatment to open the artery if the blockage is discovered quickly or it is affecting the only working kidney.
 Treatment to open the artery may include: